 - Last-Second Chance: In spite of Nale's rebellion, and the fact that he murdered Tarquin's best friend, Tarquin offers Nale one last chance to reconcile.
 Nale rejects it and dies at Tarquin's hands.

-- Lawful Evil: He's lawful because of his obsession with "imposing" order on the world, including a desire to force the messy chaos of reality to follow the outline of a neat, well-organized story along with his wish to conquer a continent and rule it with an iron fist.
-The evil comes from the fact that he tends to see people as mere characters in a story rather than people; and characters that are disposable at that.
+- Lawful Evil: He's lawful because of his obsession with "imposing" order on the world, including a desire to force the messy chaos of reality to follow the outline of a neat, well-organized story and his wish to conquer a continent and rule it with an iron fist.
+The evil comes from the fact that he tends to see people as mere characters in a story rather than people; disposable characters, at that.

-- Law Of Narrative Causality: Follows this in-universe, and feels obligated to execute anyone who threatens to derail the Narrative (or what he thinks the Narrative is).
+- Law Of Narrative Causality: Follows this in-universe, and feels obliged to execute anyone who threatens to derail the Narrative (or what he thinks the Narrative is).

 - Make It Look Like an Accident: Tarquin lost his last wife to "mysterious circumstances."
-It's strongly hinted that this trope is in play here.
-However, it is in fact subverted, because she genuinely did die in mysterious circumstances thanks to V's use of Familicide.
+At first that familiar term seems like the use of this trope... but it's subverted, because she genuinely did die in mysterious circumstances thanks to V's use of Familicide.

-- The Man Behind the Man: He's not technically in charge, but he and Malack are clearly the brains behind the Empress of Blood.
+- The Man in Front of the Man: He's not technically in charge, but he and Malack are clearly the brains behind the Empress of Blood.
 They're also behind the rulers of two other empires to boot.

 - Meaningful Name: The name "Tarquin" calls to mind either Rome's tyrannical last king or his rapist son, both of which are fairly apropos for this Tarquin.
 Also, Tarquinia was an Etruscan city where some of the early Kings of Rome (before the establishment of the Roman Republic) were from.
-However, despite the plethora of Star Wars jokes when he was introduced, Word of the Giant is that Grand Moff Wilhuff Tarkin wasn't in his mind during this name choice.
+However, despite the plethora of Star Wars jokes when he was introduced, there's no connection to Grand Moff Wilhuff Tarkin.

 - Metaphorically True: A lot of what Tarquin says is truthful, but he's especially fond of Exact Words.
-For example, he tells Elan that the previous owner of the flying carpet "only missed it for a few seconds."
-The time it took him to hit the ground.
+For example, he tells Elan that the previous owner of the flying carpet "only missed it for a few seconds." — which was the time it took him to hit the ground.

 - Mood-Swinger: He can switch from patient explanation to furious assault and back again, literally from one panel to the next.